ProcessusT/Automated-C2/README.md

 az login
 ```

-Edit the Automated-C2.py to specified the subscription ID to use.
+Edit the Automated-C2.py file to specify the subscription ID to use.

 ```
 python3 ./Automated-C2.py